 when women are not in the armed forces and usually does include Wouldn't Hurt a Child

-soldiers will try to minimize even accidental civilian deaths.
+combatants will try to minimize even accidental civilian deaths.
 The Anti-Hero

-soldier, however, may not care; considerable conflict can arise from these clashing moralities.
+combatant, however, may not care; considerable conflict can arise from these clashing moralities.

 Sink The Life Boats